sumeshi/evtx2es/README.md

 $ evtx2es file1.evtx file2.evtx file3.evtx
 ```

-Additionally, it also allows for recursive import under the specified directory.
+It also allows recursive import from the specified directory.

 ```bash
 $ tree .